oslabs-beta/dORM/README.md

 ![image](https://user-images.githubusercontent.com/16947485/114826955-194c0600-9d96-11eb-8db0-87b67944a365.png)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Website cv.lbesson.qc.to](https://img.shields.io/website-up-down-green-red/http/cv.lbesson.qc.to.svg)](https://dorm.land/) [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://github.com/whyWhyDev)

 # What is **dORM**?

-**dORM** is an uber-lightweight postgreSQL query builder for Deno and is currently being expanded into a full-fledged object-relational mapping (ORM) tool.
+**dORM** is an uber-lightweight postgreSQL query builder for Deno and is currently being expanded into a full-fledged object-relational mapping _(ORM)_ tool.
 Its purpose is to make your life easier when making SQL queries and let you write queries in familiar Javascript/Typescript syntax and dot notation. dORM runs in, a secure runtime environment which supports Typescript out of the box and offers cloud-based package management among other great features.

-You can chain our methods together, use `.then()` at the end of the query methods or simply await the results; you can even take advantage of Deno’s top-level await. dORM is promise-based and makes async database queries a breeze.
+You can chain our methods together, use `.then()` at the end of the query methods or simply await the results; you can even take advantage of Deno’s top-level await. **dORM** is promise-based and makes async database queries a breeze.
 It also handles creating the connection to the database server, using deno-postgres under the hood.

 # Quick Start up guide

-This guide will cover the basics of getting started with dORM.
-Later on we will explore some of dORM’S newest features related to object-relational mapping, but first let’s dive into some essential CRUD functionality with dORM’s query builder.
+This guide will cover the basics of getting started with **dORM**.
+Later on we will explore some of **dORM**’S newest features related to object-relational mapping, but first let’s dive into some essential CRUD functionality with **dORM**’s query builder.

 ## Query Builder